Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 - They also don’t take up much space.
 The drum pads on electronic drums are small.
 The bass drum pad included.
 Meaning an electric drum kit will fit into any tight corner.

 - Electronic drums don’t need to be tuned.
-They have a multitude of drum kits programmed into them which sound studio quality.
-You are able to tweak those sounds on most electric kits.
+They have a multitude of drum kits programmed into them, which sound studio quality.
+You can tweak those sounds on most electric kits.

-- A big factor to electric kits is that you will get sounds that are electronically made like handclaps and the 808 kick drum sound.
+- Infinite sounds.
+Using MIDI outputs, you can have a single electronic kit make all forms of sounds, from a simple cowbell to something alien to the world.
+A big factor to electric kits is that you will get sounds that are electronically made, like handclaps and the 808 kick drum sound.
 This is good for electronic music and production.

 - Players who exclusively play on electric kits tend to develop bad habits.
 The bad technique doesn’t reflect on an electric kit.
 The pads produce a good sound no matter how you hit them.
 You can manually control the volume, so there is no penalty for playing too loud or too soft.